ibm-cloud-docs/sell/software-deprecate-product.md

 # Deprecating software from the {{site.data.keyword.cloud_notm}} catalog
 {: #deprecate-product}

 If you need to permanently delete your product or version from the {{site.data.keyword.cloud}} catalog, deprecate it first.
-Your product remains available for use during a 90-day deprecation period, and is removed after 90 days.
+Your product remains available for use during a 90-day deprecation period and is removed after 90 days.
 {: shortdesc}

-Deprecating your product or version will permanently delete it from the {{site.data.keyword.cloud_notm}} catalog.
+Deprecating your product or version permanently deletes it from the {{site.data.keyword.cloud_notm}} catalog.
 If you want to temporarily remove your product from the catalog, suspend it instead.
 {: note}

 ## Deprecating software from the {{site.data.keyword.cloud_notm}} catalog